Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/clustered-vs-non-clustered-proxies.markdown

 From Task Execute - partition 2 gigaSpaceRemote - total visible objects:2
 ```

-## Event Container Usage of Clustered and Non-Clustered Proxy
+## Event Container Usage of a Clustered and a Non-Clustered Proxy

 With this example the `pu.xml` includes the following: